-If you want to provide your actual Social Security earnings history, you can provide Chevron with your Social Security Statement.
-For more information about obtaining your statement, go to www.ssa.gov or call the Social Security Administration at 1-800-772-1213.
-You can also visit your local field office for a statement.
-Find your local office online at https://secure.ssa.gov/ICON/main.jsp.
+If you want to provide your actual Social Security earnings history, please go online using your "my Social Security" account to download a year-by-year accounting of your actual Social Security earnings and submit a copy to the HR Service Center.
+For more information about obtaining your Social Security earnings history, go to www.ssa.gov or call the Social Security Administration at 1-800-772-1213.